 Subsequently, you need to continue filing your employment insurance report every two weeks to inform Service Canada your employment condition hasn’t changed and that you are still eligible to receive future benefits.

-If you worked during the two weeks you are filing for, you must state the hours you worked and the total amount you got or would get before deductions.
+If you worked during the two weeks you are filling for, you must state the hours you worked and the total amount you got or would get before deductions.

 How To Submit Your Report